 Offshore islands are some of the most important sites on the planet for conservation, hosting an estimated 15-20% of all known mammal, bird, amphibian and plant species.
 Islands have also proved extremely vulnerable to human disturbance throughout history, for example through the introduction of invasive species.

 Now, thanks to a range of conservation techniques pioneered in New Zealand, islands give cause for conservation optimism.
-In this special event, we'll be discussing a new, short film on island conservation (a link to the film will be available on this page in early February), produced by ZSL PhD student Joshua Powell with funding from the British Ecological Society, and hearing from scientists and practitioners at the forefront of island conservation.
+In this special event, we discussed a new, short film on island conservation (watch the film at the bottom of this page), created by ZSL PhD student Joshua Powell with funding from the British Ecological Society, and heard from scientists and practitioners at the forefront of island conservation.

-With speakers from ZSL, the South Georgia Heritage Trust and the RSPB, we’ll highlight the threats to island biodiversity.
-Revealing how conservation science is put into practice to help protect biodiversity on remote islands in the UK Overseas Territories, we’ll discuss the ways in which conservationists and practitioners can become involved with this increasingly important field.
+With speakers from ZSL, the South Georgia Heritage Trust and the RSPB, we highlighted the threats to island biodiversity.
+Revealing how conservation science is put into practice to help protect biodiversity on remote islands in the UK Overseas Territories, we discussed the ways in which conservationists and practitioners can become involved with this increasingly important field.

 - Contact Charlotte Coales at email@example.com for any related enquiries.